LucaPaganin/cv/.github/copilot_instructions.md

+## General
+- YOU MUST NOT TRY TO COMPILE, I will do it.

 ## Translations
 - Remember to keep adjacent the translations for each language
     * The first translation is always the English one, followed by the Italian one.